 Quotations and Homages

-Program notes and composer bios (new works)
+Program notes and composer bios (for 21st century compositions)

 Tom Flaherty: Rainbow Tangle (2015)

 When Nadia Shpachenko asked for a short piece inspired by another composer, a short passage from Messiaen’s “Quartet for the End of Time” immediately came to mind.
 The otherworldly ecstasy of the opening of its seventh movement, “Fouillis d’arcs-en-ciel, pour l’Ange qui annonce la fin du Temps” (“Tangle or jumble of rainbows, for the Angel who announces the end of time”) has long captivated me, and I relished the excuse to play with some of its elements.

 Relying on just the notes of the octatonic scale (alternating whole- and half-steps), Messiaen highlights familiar tonal major and minor triads and juxtaposes them in delicious ways.
 “Rainbow Tangle” uses the same now-common pitch collection and similar procedures, with simple electronic means (delays, transpositions, reverberation) to expand the sonic palette.

 “Rainbow Tangle” was written for and is dedicated to Nadia Shpachenko, whose musical glow covers the entire spectrum.